Partitions of Baire space into compact sets: Introduction

 \section{Introduction}

-Given an uncountable Polish space $X$ and a pointclass $\Gamma$ of Borel sets we want to understand what the possible cardinalities of partitions of $X$ into sets in $\Gamma$ are.
+Given an uncountable Polish space $X$ and a pointclass $\Gamma$ of Borel sets we want to understand what are the possible cardinalities of partitions of $X$ into sets in $\Gamma$.
 Here, with a partition we mean a collection of non-empty subsets of $X$ which are pairwise disjoint and union up to the whole space $X$.

-We begin with a brief recollection of when partitions of size $\aleph_1$ exist for different choices of the pointclass $\Gamma$.
-First, for $\Gamma = F_{\sigma \delta}$, Hausdorff proved in \cite{hausdorff} that every Polish space is the union of $\aleph_1$-many strictly increasing $G_\delta$-sets.
-Thus, one immediately obtains that every uncountable Polish space may be partitioned into $\aleph_1$-many disjoint $F_{\sigma\delta}$-sets.
-For $\Gamma = G_\delta$, there is a close connection to the cardinal characteristic $\cov(\M)$, the minimal size of a family of meager sets covering $^\omega 2$.
+We begin with a brief recollection of when partitions of size $\aleph_1$ exist for different pointclasses $\Gamma$.
+For $\Gamma = F_{\sigma \delta}$, Hausdorff proved in \cite{hausdorff} that every Polish space is the union of $\aleph_1$-many strictly increasing $G_\delta$-sets.
+Thus, one immediately obtains that every uncountable Polish space can be partitioned into $\aleph_1$-many disjoint $F_{\sigma\delta}$-sets.
+For $\Gamma = G_\delta$, there is a close connection to $\cov(\M)$, the minimal size of a family of meager sets which covers $^\omega 2$.
 In fact, in \cite{fremlinshelah} Fremlin and Shelah showed that $\cov(\M) = \aleph_1$ if and only if $^\omega 2$ can be partitioned into $\aleph_1$-many $G_\delta$-sets.
 Finally, the most interesting case for us will be partitions into closed/compact sets.
-In \cite{miller} Miller introduced a proper forcing notion - now known as the Miller partition forcing, which is $\infseqomega$-bounding (see~\cite{spinas}) and destroys a given partition $\C$ of $^\omega 2$ into closed sets.
-This is achieved by adding a new real which is not in the closure of any element of $\C$ in the generic extension.
-Thus, by iterating the forcing $\aleph_2$-many times and using a suitable bookkeeping argument Miller obtained in \cite{miller} a model in which $^\omega 2$ can be covered by $\aleph_1$-many meager sets, but there is no partition of $^\omega 2$ into $\aleph_1$-many closed sets.

-Consequently, we denote with $\aT$ the minimal size of a partition of $^\omega 2$ into closed sets.
-Thus, with this notation Miller \cite{miller} established the relative consistency of $\cov(\M) = \aleph_1 < \aleph_2 = \aT$.
-Notably, Miller partition forcing additionally preserves tight mad families (see~ \cite{restricted}), and as recently shown in~\cite{partitionforcing} also selective independent families and P-points.
-Thus, the same model witnesses the consistency of $\d = \a = \i = \u = \aleph_1 < \aleph_2 = \aT$ (see~\cite{partitionforcing}).
+In \cite{miller} Miller introduced a proper forcing notion, which is $\infseqomega$-bounding (see~\cite{spinas}) and destroys a given partition $\C$ of $^\omega 2$ into closed sets by adding a new real which is not in the closure of any element of $\C$ in the generic extension.
+Thus, by iterating the forcing $\aleph_2$-many times and using a suitable bookkeeping one obtains a model in which there is no partition of $^\omega 2$ into $\aleph_1$-many closed sets.
+We denote with $\aT$ the minimal size of a partition of $^\omega 2$ into closed sets, so with this notation in~\cite{miller} Miller established the relative consistency of $\cov(\M) = \aleph_1 < \aT = \aleph_2$.
+Notably, the forcing also preserves tight mad families (see~ \cite{restricted}), and as more recently shown in~\cite{partitionforcing} selective independent families and P-points.
+Thus, the same model witnesses the consistency of $\d = \a = \i = \u = \aleph_1 < \aT = \aleph_2$ (see~\cite{partitionforcing}).